openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 .. attention::

-    If you are considering using the MSPA module, keep in mind that the result provides a lot of information (up to 25 classes).
-The alternative module :code:`GWB_SPA` provides a similar, yet simplified assessment with up to 6 classes only.
+    If you are considering using the **MSPA** module, keep in mind that the result provides a lot of information (up to 25 classes).
+The alternative module :code:`GWB_SPA` provides a similar, yet simplified assessment with up to six classes only.
 Both modules describe morphological features of foreground objects.
-While MSPA may address certain features of fragmentation, a more comprehensive assessment of fragmentation is obtained with the dedicated fragmentation modules: :code:`GWB_FRAG` or :code:`GWB_FAD`.
+While **MSPA** may address certain features of fragmentation, a more comprehensive assessment of fragmentation is obtained with the dedicated fragmentation modules: :code:`GWB_FRAG` or :code:`GWB_FAD`.

-This module will conduct `MSPA <https://forest.jrc.ec.europa.eu/en/activities/lpa/mspa/>`_ analyses shape and connectivity, as well as conduct a segmentation of foreground patches in up to 25 feature classes.
+This module will conduct `MSPA <https://forest.jrc.ec.europa.eu/en/activities/lpa/mspa/>`_ analysis shape and connectivity, as well as conduct a segmentation of foreground patches in up to 25 feature classes.
 The results are spatially explicit maps and tabular summary statistics.
 Details on the methodology and input/output options can be found in the `Morphology product sheet <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/psheets/GTB-Pattern-Morphology.pdf>`_.

-Setup the input image
+Set up the input image
-"""""""""""""""""""""
+""""""""""""""""""""""

 .. tip::